No Churn Peanut Butter Ice Cream with Pecans and Chocolate Chips

 Creamy, rich peanut butter ice cream, studded with pecans and dark chocolate chips, makes the perfect dessert.
 Even better?
-This No Churn Peanut Butter Pecan Chip Ice Cream requires no ice cream maker, so anyone can make this at home!
+This No Churn Peanut Butter Ice Cream requires no ice cream maker, so anyone can make it at home!
 Makes 12 servings.

 Lady A is teething.

 She’s such a trooper and is powering through… but we’ve had some late nights recently.
 Which means I haven’t had much time to think about anything other than baby business.

 I think she could use some ice cream to soothe her gums.
 Unfortunately for her, we’ve yet to introduce her to peanut butter, chocolate, pecans, dairy products or sugar.
 So this might not go over so well.

 However, I’m also fairly positive the soothing qualities of this dessert would be outweighed by the tummyache she’d get after consuming it.